lcouper/RprogrammingCourse/Week1/README.md

 ## Section 3: Installing packages ##

-If you want to do calculations/analysis not available through the functions in base R, this can be done 1 of 2 ways:
+There are also lots of additional functions not including in 'base' R, but that are part of packages made by other users.
+To access these, you need to first install the package.
+This can be done 1 of 2 ways:

-1) Manual (command-line) install.
-      Uses the "install.packages" function
+1) "Manually" installing the package at the command line using the "install.packages" function
         Ex: ```
         install.packages("vegan") ```

 2) Using R-studio tools.
       Go to 'packages' tab --> install

 Both methods require that you "load" the package after installing it and before actually using it.
 Again you can do this 1 of 2 ways:

-1) First way: manual (command-line) load.
-        Uses the "library" function
+1) "Manually" load the library using the "library function"
         Ex: ```
         library(vegan)
         ```

 2) Using R-studio tools.
-  In packages tab, make sure the checkbox is clicked beside the package you want to use
+  In the packages tab, make sure the checkbox is clicked beside the package you want to use

 ## Section 4:  Importing data ##

 Now you want to use all the snazzy new functions you have available to you on some actual data.
-You can get your data into R either by manually entering it (only do those for very small datasets) or importing the data files
+You can get your data into R either by manually entering it (only do those for very small datasets) or by importing the data files

 ### Manually entering data ###

-Create a new variable and set your data equal to this variable.
+Create a new variable (a meaningful but short name that you make up) and set your data equal to this variable.
 Use the "c()" function to tell R you are passing it a list of data points rather than a single data point
 Ex:
 ```
 leafsize = c(4.3,6.8,7.0, 11.9, 3.1, 20.0)
 ```
-You can also create categorial or character data.
+The above was an example of numerical data but you can also create categorial or character data.
 This requires putting quotation marks around the data points so R doesn't think it's just another variable
 Ex: ```
 names = c("A", "A", "B", "B", "C", "C")
 ```

-Importing data
+### Importing data ###

-        Recommended method for any dataset larger than a couple rows/columns There are a few different ways to import data:
+This is the recommended method for any dataset larger than a couple rows/columns.
+There are a few different ways to import data:

 Manual (command-line) import
         Uses the "read" functions in R. including "read.csv", and "read.table" (Which one you use depends on the format   your data is in)